This is an Insight article, written by a selected partner as part of GAR's co-published content. Read more on Insight

-Admissible in subsequent arbitration proceedings – see Article 3.6 of the CIArb Dispute Board Rules.
+Admissible in subsequent arbitration proceedings – see CIArb Dispute Board Rules, Article 3.6.

 Dispute Adjudication Board Documentation 2021.

-Examples of institutional dispute board rules commonly incorporated by reference or used as a base are the ICC Dispute Board Rules 2015 (the ICC Rules), which are not limited to construction projects; the FIDIC dispute board rules, see below; the CIArb Dispute Board Rules 2014; and the American Arbitration Association Dispute Resolution Board Hearing Rules and Procedures 2000.
+Examples of institutional dispute board rules commonly incorporated by reference or used as a base are the International Chamber of Commerce (ICC) Dispute Board Rules 2015 (ICC Rules), which are not limited to construction projects; the FIDIC Dispute Board Rules (see below); the CIArb Dispute Board Rules 2014; and the American Arbitration Association Dispute Resolution Board Hearing Rules and Procedures 2000.

 It remains the case that parties do not always appoint at the outset, despite the contract providing for this, and wait until a dispute has arisen before they seek to constitute the board.
 This deprives the board of familiarity with the progress of the project and the parties involved in it.

-However, the reported average cost of a standing board with the potential benefits that go with it is between 0.06 per cent and 0.5 per cent of the outturn price, and as such may be considered value for money if it avoids the costs of lengthy disputes – see Peter M Wolrich, Nael G Bunni and Pierre M Genton, ‘Drafters’ Insights into the 2015 ICC Dispute Board Rules’, ICC Dispute Resolution Bulletin 2016, No. 1, p.
-48, available at http://library.iccwbo.org/ and Chris Wilford, ‘ADR and civil justice reform: Chartered Institute of Arbitrators White Paper’, Construction Law Journal 2017, 33(6), pp. 379–388.
+However, the reported average cost of a standing board with the potential benefits that go with it is between 0.06 per cent and 0.5 per cent of the outturn price, and as such may be considered value for money if it avoids the costs of lengthy disputes: see Peter M Wolrich, Nael G Bunni and Pierre M Genton, ‘Drafters’ Insights into the 2015 ICC Dispute Board Rules’, ICC Dispute Resolution Bulletin 2016, No. 1, p.
+48 (http://library.iccwbo.org/) and Chris Wilford, ‘ADR and civil justice reform: Chartered Institute of Arbitrators White Paper’, Construction Law Journal 2017, 33(6), pp. 379–88.